ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-3.md

 ### Emergent Complexity in Two-Layer Models

 While a zero-layer Transformer is limited to bigrams and a one-layer attention-only Transformer to skip-trigrams, a **two-layer Transformer** can already exhibit qualitatively new capabilities due to composition.
 For example, an induction head typically requires at least two heads working in sequence:
--   A "previous token" head (Head 1) copies the $$N-1$$-th token's representation.
+-   A "previous token" head (Head 1) in an earlier layer $$L_1$$ copies (parts of) the $$N-1$$-th token's representation into the residual stream.
--   An "induction" head (Head 2) uses this copied representation (via K-composition, as described by the virtual weight $$\mathbf{W}_{\text{K-comp}}$$) to search for previous occurrences of token $$N-1$$ and attend to the token that followed it.
-This simple two-head circuit allows the model to complete patterns like "A B ...
-A __" by predicting "B".
+-   An "induction" head (Head 2) in a later layer $$L_2$$ uses this copied representation.
+Specifically, via K-composition, the Key vectors generated by $$H_2$$ for previous tokens in the sequence are modulated by the output of $$H_1$$.
+If $$H_2$$ is looking for the token that followed previous instances of token $$N-1$$, its Query vector (also potentially influenced by $$H_1$$'s output via Q-composition) will match strongly with Key vectors of tokens that *are* $$N-1$$, and the overall QK circuit of $$H_2$$ is further specialized to shift attention to the token *after* these matched $$N-1$$ tokens.
+The OV circuit of $$H_2$$ then copies this successfully identified token.
 This is a form of in-context learning that is impossible with single heads in isolation.

 ## Conclusion

 This mathematical framework provides the tools to dissect Transformers into their constituent computational parts: the residual stream as a communication bus, attention heads decomposed into QK and OV circuits, and the powerful concept of composition that allows simple components to build complex algorithms.
 By analyzing virtual weights, path expansions, and composition strengths, we can start to reverse-engineer the specific computations learned by these models.

 This foundation is crucial for understanding phenomena like superposition within these architectures and for developing techniques to extract and validate the features and circuits that implement their remarkable capabilities.
-It sets the stage for [Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %}), where we will explore dictionary learning as a method to deal with superposition, and for later parts ([Parts 7-9]({% post_url 2025-05-25-mechanistic-interpretability-part-7 %})) where we will apply this framework to analyze specific circuits like induction heads in detail.
+It sets the stage for [Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %}), where we will explore dictionary learning as a method to deal with superposition, and for later parts like [Part 7]({% post_url 2025-05-25-mechanistic-interpretability-part-7 %}) where we will apply this framework to analyze specific circuits like induction heads in detail.

 ---